zilch/type-route/docs/guides/redirects.md

 title: Redirects
 ---

 Simple redirects mapping one path to another with the same parameters is built into the `defineRoute` function.
 Instead of providing a single string you may provide an array of strings.
 The first item in the array is the primary path for that route.
-Any route properties handling location such as will use that primary path.
+Any route properties handling location will use that primary path.
 If a secondary path is matched it will be immediately replaced by the primary path.

 ```tsx
 import { createRouter, defineRoute, param } from "type-route";